-To allow POV-Ray to interface with outside programs, the official versions of POV-Ray include several "hooks" for it to call other tasks.
-For example: the generic part of POV-Ray provides operating system shell-out commands.
-The Windows version has GUI-extension hooks and the ability to replace the text editor.
-Modification to these hooks or other officially supported interface mechanisms to increase functionality beyond that of the official version IS EXPRESSLY PROHIBITED.
+To allow POV-Ray to communicate with outside programs, the official versions of POV-Ray include several internal communication "hooks" for it to call other tasks, often called an Application Programming Interface, or API.
+For example: the generic part of POV-Ray provides operating system shell-out API commands.
+The Windows version has a GUI-extension API and the ability to replace the text editor.
+Modification to these APIs or other officially supported communication mechanisms to increase functionality beyond that of the official version IS EXPRESSLY PROHIBITED.

-5.1.8 Conditions For Distribution Of Custom Versions
+5.1.9 Conditions For Distribution Of Custom Versions